AnonymouX47/term-image/docs/source/library/tutorial.rst

 The image has a resolution of **288x288 pixels**.

-.. note:: All the samples in this tutorial occured in a terminal of **255 columns by 70 lines**.
+.. note:: All the samples in this tutorial occured in a terminal window of **255 columns by 70 lines**.

 Creating an instance
 --------------------